 CT6 Chairman commented that it would be appreciated if more companies are involved during discussion in CT6 like here in Plenary.
 CT6 Chairman confirmed that he would be happy to give more time in the next CT6 meeting to solve this issue.
 CT6 chairman commented that is the first time he hears the blockage can be even 30 minutes.
 If this is the case then the problem is a very big.

 Qualcomm commented that the task from CT to CT6 could be to agree requirements for this in Rel-12 timeframe.
-Qualcomm also believes this information should be send via LS.
+Qualcomm also believes this information should be sent via LS.
 Qualcomm and Blackberry believe that the clear requirements are needed and the solution should be provided in next CT6 meeting.

 Qualcomm clarified that the urgency to solve this problems now is that there are few payment application which are affected by the problem.
 Also in particular due to the impossibility of making emergency calls in certain countries while the interface is blocked in networks that require authentication for every call set-up.